-The Health Sciences Division is on ECU's west campus and consists of the Brody School of Medicine, the College of Allied Health Sciences, the College of Nursing, the School of Dental Medicine, Laupus Health Sciences Library, and the East Carolina Heart Institute.
+The Health Sciences Campus is just a short drive from Main Campus, in the heart of west Greenville's medical district and near our partners at Vidant Medical Center.
+The campus consists of the Brody School of Medicine, the College of Allied Health Sciences, the College of Nursing, the School of Dental Medicine, Laupus Health Sciences Library, and the East Carolina Heart Institute.

-The Brody School of Medicine enrolls over 300 medical students, trains more than 400 medical residents and fellows, and awards master's degrees in public health and biomedical sciences and PhDs in six Life Science areas.
-It is ranked among the top schools in the country in areas such as meeting its service mission and in educating primary care physicians specifically in family medicine.
+The Brody School of Medicine enrolls more than 300 medical students, trains more than 400 medical residents and fellows, and awards master's degrees in public health and biomedical sciences and PhDs in six life science fields.
+It is ranked among the top schools in the country for service to the region and in educating primary care physicians, specifically in family medicine.

 The College of Allied Health Sciences educates more allied health professionals at the bachelor's, master's and doctoral levels than any other university in the state.
+Allied Health graduates assume careers as physical and occupational therapists, physician assistants, audiologists, dieticians, counselors, medical technologists, and health information managers, among others.
 Most of its graduates choose to stay in North Carolina to practice.

-The College of Nursing prepares graduates as baccalaureate generalists, advanced practice specialists at the master's level and scientists at the doctoral level.
+The College of Nursing produces more new nurses than any other nursing program in the state and has been designated a Center of Excellence by the National League for Nursing three times for its ability to provide students with exceptional professional development opportunities.
+The college prepares nurses as baccalaureate generalists, as specialists for advanced practice at the master's level, and as practitioners and scientists at the doctoral level.
 It produces more new nurses than any other nursing program in the state and has been designated as a Center of Excellence by the National League for Nursing.

-The East Carolina Heart Institute consists of an outpatient, research and educational building on the west campus and an inpatient bed tower at Vidant Medical Centerl.
+The East Carolina Heart Institute consists of an outpatient, research and educational building on the west campus and an inpatient bed tower at Vidant Medical Center.

-Laupus Health Sciences Library serves the division as well as the Eastern Area Health Education Center and Vidant Health with books, journals, electronic resources, and more.
+Laupus Health Sciences Library serves the division as well as the Eastern Area Health Education Center, Vidant Health and other health care practitioners in the East with books, journals, electronic resources, and more.